tusharmath/tusharm.com/contents/articles/decomposing-react-components/index.md

 So we have concluded part one of the refactoring where each component decides by it self, when should it be shown and how it should be shown.

-# Part 3 (Making Components Declarative)
+# Part 3 (Control rendering declaratively)

 Reading those `if conditions` in between of the render method to decide if the component needs to be rendered or not, should not be the render function's responsibility.
 We can fix it by using the [react-render-if](https://github.com/tusharmath/react-render-if) package.
+The package exposes a decorator `renderIf` which takes in functions as predicates and calls them one by one with the current instance of the component as the first param.
+If the return value of each of the predicates is `Truthy` then the component is rendered.

 For example —
 ```javascript